 Ok, you probably heard junk food is bad for your health.
 But did you know it’s bad for the environment too?

-Bonus: By cutting down on junk food, you can save money, lose weight, enjoy better sleep, improve skin texture, boost muscle tone…etc.
+Bonus: By cutting down on junk food, you can save money, lose weight, enjoy better sleep, improve skin texture, boost muscle tone…and the list goes on.

 One Small Step for Man…